mcl868/mcl868.github.io/README.md

 ## Skills
 # Employment
-- 2017-Now PhD student at H.Lundbeck and Department of Public Health, Section of Biostatistics - University of Copenhagen \vspace{2pt}\\
+- 2017-Now PhD student at H.Lundbeck and Department of Public Health, Section of Biostatistics - University of Copenhagen
-$2015-2017$ & Research Assistant at Department of Public Health, Section of Biostatistics - University of Copenhagen \vspace{2pt}\\
+- 2015-2017 Research Assistant at Department of Public Health, Section of Biostatistics - University of Copenhagen
-$2013-2015$ & Student Assistant at National Research Centre for the Working Environment - Ministry of Employment \vspace{2pt}\\
+- 2013-2015 Student Assistant at National Research Centre for the Working Environment - Ministry of Employment
-$2011-2013$ & Student Assistant at The Agency for the Modernization of Public Administration - Ministry of Finance \vspace{2pt}\\
+- 2011-2013 Student Assistant at The Agency for the Modernization of Public Administration - Ministry of Finance
-\end{longtable}

 # Education
 $2013-2015$ & Master of Science (MSc) in Statistics\vspace{2pt}\\